neilcruz1/petty-unfollower/README.md

 # Petty Unfollower
 If you don't want to find every nonfollower in your account or use a program that does so already, this is a brief python script you can use to log in and figure out what you want to do with your nonfollowers.

-Libraries used:
+# Libraries used:
 - Instabot
 - Maskpass

 # Latest Changes:

 3/21/2024
 - Version 1.0 released.
 Features include listing all nonfollowers, unfollowing specific nonfollowers, and unfollowing all your nonfollowers (takes a little bit of time).
+- Windows (.exe) and Mac OSX (unix executable file) are the current releases for the operating systems.